Public image of Mitt Romney: 2008 election

 In polls of Republican voters taken during the 2008 presidential primaries a quarter of Republican voters expressed that they would be "less likely" to vote for a presidential candidate who is Mormon.
 Among other criticisms, some evangelical voters view the LDS Church as a cult.
 However, some social conservatives and evangelicals criticize Romney for not being Mormon enough, regarding social policy.
 He has avoided speaking publicly about specific church doctrines, and has pointed out that the U.S. Constitution prohibits religious tests for public office.
 Declining to discuss details about his religion also reduced the risk that doctrinal differences will alienate evangelical Christian voters.
 Romney instead addressed religion in general, saying that as president he would "need the prayers of the people of all faiths," and that he would "serve no one religion, no one group, no one cause, and no one interest.
 A president must serve only the common cause of the people of the United States."

 Mitt Romney was the third U.S. presidential candidate of the Mormon faith to have a high likelihood of achieving a major political party's nomination.
 The first of these three was Romney's own father, George W. Romney, a progressive on Civil Rights who reorganized the American Motors Corporation.
 George Romney, while Governor of Michigan, ran for president in 1968 as a popular alternative to Richard M. Nixon for Republican nomination.

 The second was Mo Udall, the liberal Arizona congressman.
 He gained considerable support throughout the 1976 primary race as a rival to Jimmy Carter, who campaigned as a devout evangelical.
-During the latter part of Udall's campaign, he faced criticism from black activists concerning the fact that the church stated as his religious affiliation, the LDS Church, barred blacks from holding its lay priesthood.
+During the latter part of Udall's campaign, he faced criticism from black activists concerning the fact that the church stated as his religious affiliation, the LDS Church, barred black members from holding its lay priesthood.
 (This policy was changed in 1978.)
 In response to this criticism, Udall withdrew nominal affiliation with the denomination in 1976.

 Differing from Udall, Mitt Romney is a social conservative.
 Paralleling Udall's rivalry with the outspokenly evangelical candidate Jimmy Carter, one of Romney's chief rivals in 2007 was also a self-professing evangelical and former Southern governor, Mike Huckabee.

 Romney is a proponent of contemporary monogamous, heterosexual marriage: